CrunchyData/pgmonitor/README.md

 # pgmonitor
-Crunchy monitoring resources for collecting, storing, and visualizing both PostgreSQL and Operating System metrics.
+Crunchy pgmonitor is set of resources for collecting, storing, and visualizing both PostgreSQL and Operating System metrics.